fatgraphs/fatgraphs/README.md

-We use rapids libraries, the easiest way to install is to create an Anaconda environment with the command that matches your specs, generate the command at the following url: https://rapids.ai/start.html
+We use rapids libraries, the easiest way to install is to create an Anaconda environment with the command that matches your specs, generate the command at the following url: https://rapids.ai/start.html To find out your cuda version conider using the command `nvidia-smi`.
+Python version should be python 3.8

 We will now assume that an Anaconda virtual environment called `rapids-0.18` exists in your system (you can call it something else).